 Welcome to a new occasional feature on Flaw In The Iris.

 A Cult of One is where I go into my vault and write about unheralded films, generally unloved and unpopular.
-My point: they’re just misunderstood and deserve a fanbase.
-I mean, besides just me (and maybe a very few others).
-Or I could just be crazy for liking these movies.
+My point: they’re just misunderstood and deserve a fanbase… I mean besides just me (and maybe a very few others).
 Please indulge me.

 Directed by James Lapine